Ikerdiazmontilla/Ikerdiazmontilla/README.md

 - **AI and Entrepreneurship:** I plan to venture into the realm of AI and start a business in Spain, aiming to develop AI solutions that contribute positively to society.
 - **Full-Stack Development:** I'm currently improving my skills in HTML, CSS, and JavaScript and aim to complete The Odin Project soon.

-## Projects
-My GitHub repositories showcase a variety of projects, each representing a step forward in my journey as a web developer and a student of programming.

 ## Connect with Me
 I welcome collaboration, learning opportunities, and any form of constructive engagement.